Erika A. Patall

 motivation, autonomy support, choice provision, education practices, research synthesis, meta-analysis

-Erika A. Patall is an Associate Professor in the Rossier School of Education at the University of Southern California.
-Her areas of expertise include the nature and determinants of motivation, education practices that support motivation and achievement, and research synthesis methods.
-Dr. Patall has published numerous articles in journals such as Psychological Bulletin, Journal of Educational Psychology, Review of Educational Research, Contemporary Educational Psychology, Psychological Methods, and Educational Psychology Review, among others.
-She has been awarded grants from the William T. Grant Foundation, Institute of Education Sciences (IES), and others.
-Dr. Patall currently serves on the editorial boards for Journal of Educational Psychology, Educational Psychologist, and Educational Psychology Review.
-She was a recipient of the American Educational Research Association Division C (Learning and Instruction) Outstanding Early Career Scholar Award in 2015 and the Early Career Award from the Out-of-School Time special interest group of the American Educational Research Association in 2010.
+Erika A. Patall is an Associate Professor of Education and Psychology in the Rossier School of Education at the University of Southern California.
+Her areas of expertise include the nature and determinants and development of motivation, education practices that support motivation and achievement, and research synthesis methods.
+Dr. Patall has published numerous articles in education and psychology journals such as Psychological Bulletin, Journal of Educational Psychology, Review of Educational Research, Contemporary Educational Psychology, Psychological Methods, and Educational Psychology Review, among others.
+She has been awarded grants from the William T. Grant Foundation, Institute of Education Sciences (IES), Spencer Foundation, and others.
+Dr. Patall currently is an associate editor for the Journal of Personality and serves on the editorial boards for Journal of Educational Psychology, Psychological Bulletin, Educational Psychologist, Motivation Science, and Educational Psychology Review.
+Dr. Patall is currently the chair of the Motivation in Education Special Interest Group for the American Educational Research Association.
+She was the recipient of the 2018 American Psychological Association Richard Snow Award for Early Contributions (Division 15, Educational Psychology), the 2015 American Educational Research Association Division C (Learning and Instruction) Outstanding Early Career Scholar Award, and the 2010 Early Career Award from the Out-of-School Time special interest group of the American Educational Research Association.
 She was a co-recipient of the American Educational Research Association Review of Research Award in 2007.
 Dr. Patall has previously held appointments at The University of Texas at Austin, where she served as faculty from 2010 to 2016.
 She received her Bachelors in Psychology at McGill University in 2003 and her Ph.D. in Social Psychology from Duke University in 2009.

 Dr. Erika A. Patall is interested in the interface between social psychological theory and education.
 Most broadly, Dr. Patall studies the determinants and development of motivation and the relationship between motivation and academic achievement.
 She has most frequently focused on how the provision of choice and other supports for autonomy may impact motivation and support various achievement related outcomes.
 She is also interested in how school time and the activities of children outside of school influence their academic achievement, including activities such as parent involvement in schoolwork.
 Finally, Dr. Patall is interested in the development and use of research synthesis methods in social science research.